fastify/fastify/docs/Style-Guide.md

 Passive: The dependencies of the npm package is installed by nodeJs.

-Active: NodeJs installed the npm package dependencies.
+Active: NodeJs installs the npm package dependencies.

 ## Writing Style

 ### Documentation titles

 When creating a new guide, API or reference in the `/docs/` directory, use short titles that best describe the topic of your documentation.
-Separate each sentence with the dash (-) symbol, which makes your `.md` files clear and readable.
-It also makes increases the chance of showing up on search engines (Google, DuckDuckg or Bing) in spheres of Search Engine Optimisation.
+Separate each sentence with the dash *(-)* symbol, which makes your `.md` files clear and readable.
+It also increases the chance of showing up on search engines (Google, DuckDuckg or Bing) in spheres of Search Engine Optimisation.

 **Examples**: <br>
 >`hook-and-plugins.md`, <br>